austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Used Cloudflare to get SSL certs for all my websites, set to always use https

 **Thoughts**: I have been thinking about doing this for awhile especially given that chrome will soon mark all http sites as Not Secure.
 I even tried to google it for a bit and came up empty (there were many ways to do it, but i couldn't find a way that was free and quick).
 Thanks to an email from Quincy from FCC, I was able to follow a quick tutorial showing how to get an SSL cert through cloudflare!

+### Day 280: March 4, 2018

+**Today's Progress**: Created issue for default behavior of mouseUp event

+**Thoughts**: It feels good to be a collaborator on a cool OSS project.
+Especially given that it was created and is maintained by Kent C. Dodds!

+### Day 281: March 5, 2018

+**Today's Progress**: Added downshift contribution to portfolio, continued reading YDKJS

+**Thoughts**: Though YDKJS is not dry (it's written in a way such that makes it seem like a casual read), it is dense.
+And it takes a lot of mental energy.
+Therefore, it is hard to read for long stretches.

+### Day 282: March 6, 2018

+**Today's Progress**: Created PR for disable item feature

+**Thoughts**: I think it all looks good.
+The only thing I'm worried about is the fact that the test I added is kinda funky.
+I was able to basically copy the tests for the disable feature of button and input, but it was an odd implementation.
+There was a comment that explained that the reason for this was due to IE11.

+### Day 283: March 7, 2018

+**Today's Progress**: Submitted downshift issue regarding menu toggling onSpaceKeyPress, disable feature PR was merged!

+**Thoughts**: So glad I got involved with downshift.
+I need to thank Anthony Ng somehow for introducing me!
+I feel like I should be doing/learning something else at the same time though.